-If you’re reading this article, you’re probably already aware of the fact that conversion tracking is an important part of tracking your website’s effectiveness.
 If you want to know how your website and your marketing efforts are doing, you have to go beyond just looking at your basic traffic numbers in Google Analytics.
-How much of that traffic is actually taking an action on your site?
+Tracking WordPress conversions tell you how many of those website visitors are actually taking an action on your site.

 - Total product purchases and revenue